onkar895/NAMASTE-JAVASCRIPT/SEASON-2/EPISODE-2/Notes.md

 💡Promise Object are immutable.
 -> Once promise is **fulfilled** and we have data we can pass here and there and we don't have to worry that someone can mutate that data.
 So over above we can't directly mutate user promise object, we will have to use **.then**

-### Interview Guide
+### `Interview Guide :`

 💡What is Promise?

--> Promise object is a placeholder for certain period of time until we receive value from asynchronous operation.
+-> **Promise object is a placeholder for certain period of time until we receive value from asynchronous operation.**

--> A container for a future value.
+-> **A container for a future value.**

+`Recommended Defination :`
--> **A Promise is an object representing the eventual completion or failure of an asynchronous operation.**
+-> **A Promise is an object representing the eventual(finally or in the course of time, or later) completion or failure of an asynchronous operation.**

+-> So here `Eventual` from the above line refers to `something that will happen at some point in the future, but the exact timing may not be specified or immediate.`

 We are now done solving one issue of callback i.e. Inversion of Control